Anarchist Federation (France)

-Fédération Anarchiste (Anarchist Federation) is an anarchist federation in France, Belgium and Switzerland.
+The Fédération Anarchiste (Anarchist Federation) is an anarchist federation in France, Belgium and Switzerland.
 It is a member of the International of Anarchist Federations since the latter's establishment in 1968.

 History

-The Fédération anarchiste (FA) was founded in Paris on December 2, 1945, and elected Georges Fontenis as its first secretary the next year.
+The Fédération anarchiste (FA) was founded in Paris on 2 December 1945, and elected Georges Fontenis as its first secretary the next year.
 It was composed of a majority of activists from a former incarnation of the FA (which supported Voline's Synthesis) and some members of the former Union anarchiste, which backed CNT-FAI support for the Republican government during the Spanish Civil War.
 A youth organization of the FA (the Jeunesses libertaires) was also created.

 In 1950, a clandestine group formed within the FA called Organisation Pensée Bataille (OPB), led by Georges Fontenis.
 The OPB pushed for a move which saw the FA change its name to the Fédération communiste libertaire (FCL) after the 1953 Congress in Paris, while an article in Le Libertaire indicated the end of the cooperation with the French Surrealist group led by André Breton.
 The FCL regrouped with between 130 and 160 activists.
 The new decision making process was founded on unanimity: each person has a right of veto on the orientations of the federation.
 The FCL published the same year the Manifeste du communisme libertaire.
 The FCL published its 'workers’ program' in 1954, which was heavily inspired by the CGT's revendications.
-The Internationale communiste libertaire (ICL), which groups the Italian GAAP, the Spanish Ruta and the Mouvement libertaire nord-africain (MLNA, North African Libertarian Movement), was founded to replace the Anarchist International, deemed too reformist.
+The Libertarian Communist International (ICL), which groups the Italian GAAP, the Spanish Ruta and the North African Libertarian Movement (MLNA), was founded to replace the Anarchist International, deemed too reformist.
 The first issue of the monthly Monde libertaire, the news organ of the FA which would be published until 1977, came out in October 1954.

 Several groups quit the FCL in December 1955, disagreeing with the decision to present "revolutionary candidates" to the legislative elections.
-On August 15–20, 1954, the Ve intercontinental plenum of the CNT took place.
+On 15–20 August 1954, the Ve intercontinental plenum of the CNT took place.
 A group called Entente anarchiste appeared which was formed of militants who didn't like the new ideological orientation that the OPB was giving the FCL seeing it was authoritarian and almost Marxist.
 The FCL lasted until 1956 just after it participated in state legislative elections with 10 candidates.
 This move alienated some members of the FCL and thus produced the end of the organization.